linux019/go-chat-app/README.md

-# Simple chat app on Golang and React and websockets
+# Simple chat app built with Golang, React and Websockets

 ## Features

 - Connection / disconnection of dead clients
 - Creation of own public channels
 - Direct messages
+- Indication of new messages
-- Multiple endpoints of single user
+- Multiple connections of one user
 - Online and offline status of users
 - Predefined list of public channels for all users
 - Public and private channels
-- Talk with yourself (Save your messages)
+- Private storage (Save your messages)
-- Notification of unread messages

 ## Installation